 So we researched all that was involved in becoming a certified driving instructor in Virginia as well as the process of starting our own business.
 Enter: our dearest of friends, Dave and Mary Beth Burke, who literally walked us through the process step by step and had us on our way.
 (Do you know the Burkes?
-If not, be sure to visit with them at AshburnTutors.com, their awesome tutoring company!)
+If not, be sure to visit them at AshburnTutors.com!)

 Knowing what teen statistics are for driving accidents, we wondered how anyone could give a driving student a license without having first provided a thorough, professional grounding in defensive and offensive driving skills and actual road navigation, not only according to DMV requirements, which are in fact minimal, but far beyond.

 And it was then that the Ashburn Driving School mission of Driving to Save Lives was born.
 At that moment, we went from starting a business . . . to beginning a journey.
 We went from performing a service . . . to performing an honored civic duty.
 We went from teaching students how to drive . . . to teaching them how to save their own and others' lives.